j0lvera/conventions/react/vite.md

 Organize code by features with a clear separation of concerns.

+**Rationale**: Feature-based organization improves maintainability by grouping related code together, making it easier to understand, modify, and test components in isolation.

 ## Feature Organization [IMPORTANT]

 Each feature should be organized with these standard components: